 Copyscape finds very copy of your document on the internet and then compare it to your original document line-by-line for any text that matches, making it great for students with Dyslexia who struggle with comprehension.

 As a bonus, Copyscape’s search engine brings up results from both paid and free pages.
 So, if you are using the cost-free version of Grammarly, then Copyscape is a good companion.

 It allows you to find plagiarized text within the results, which can then be automatically cited using a special “cite this page” link.

 Copyscape’s Premium feature is our preferred choice.
 It costs 0.01c per 100 words (+ 0.01c processing fee), which is a no-brainer to avoid getting yourself into trouble with the plagiarism police!

-But having confidence in these tools opens up a world of new writing strategies and gives you the strength to create new visionary content, and frees up your mind to do what you do best.
+But having confidence in these affordable writing tools opens up a world of new writing strategies and gives you the strength to create new visionary content.
+You’ll find in no time your writing skills aren’t hindering you, but putting you on a level playing field that frees up your mind to do what you do best.